coatespt/cursor-twitter/SESSION_NOTES.md

 This needs to be confirmed.

 ## New Input Mode(s)
 The main is now fed through RabbitMQ.
+This is a realistic model of consuming the live firehose.

-It would be interestin to have a history mode specifically for mass consumption as fast as possible.
+It would be interesting to have a "history" mode specifically for mass consumption as fast as possible.
+The following are possibilities

+- Create a mode that reads from STDIN.
-- Supplement the feeder with a program that just cats the lines in the CSV to standard out.
-Does it need to be speed limited or will it somehow self-throttle?
+  - Cat the lines in the CSV to standard out.
+D
+  - Does it need to be speed limited or will it somehow self-throttle?
-- Add a mode for reading from standard in
+- Add a mode for actively the CSV

-Alternatively, have a main program mode that reads files of CSV itself.
+  - Throttling may not be an issue
+  - If it is, it's easy enought to start inserting on-second sleeps in the main pipeline when either the busyword processors or the analytics thread get overwhelmed.

 ## Ongoing  Items

 - Comments Key areas need to be commented to keep out don't touch, etc.

 - Testing has been neglected.
 Make tests around everything.

-- More fully populating the token_filters.txt file.
-Check the busywords in the logs and see what else jumps out.
-This may be nearly done.
+## The Token Filter File

+This is currently populated by whimsy.
+Basically, I look at the logged busywords per frequency class output and put the obvious crap in the toke_filters.txt file

+This filters out a ton of words--something like 60% of usages right at the entry to the pipeline.

+A more mathematically sound way to do this might include entropy.

+But you don't necessarily want to blindly eliminate the super common words.
+Some very common words matter.
+If "Trump" is normally in F-class 3, and suddenly jumps to F-class 1, it might actually mean something.

+See my Evernote notes on entropy for this.
+It's a long file, but most of it doesn't apply.
+Basically, all you need to do is compute the Shannon entropy on the word counts and exclude those with insufficient entropy.

+The right approach seems to be the one clipped at the bottome.
+Slotted entropy based on the token files used to age tokens out of the counts.

+The FCT thread could compute entropy every time it makes the filters.
+We'd have to time this.
+It might take a minute!
+But does it matter?

-## Major: Improving Busy Word Detection Quality with Computing Redundantly
+## Major: Improving Busy Word Detection Quality by Computing Redundantly

 This would be a significant effort.
 Interesting idea, but it's not 100% clear that it's worth doing.
 We need some investigation.

+The most important thing would be to run the profiler and see how much time is actually spent on busyword processing.
+It might not be much.

 Consider that dual sets of pipelines, or even three sets, each with different hash functions, could do a much more accurate job of filtering out the true busy words for a given set of parameters.